lucadealfaro/NLP-220/01_intro_to_probability.md

 ---

-###  The Measurable Space and Integration

-The **measure space** is the triplet $(X, \Sigma, \mu)$.
-It's the complete framework for defining and calculating integrals.

-* $X$: The underlying set (e.g., $\mathbb{R}$, a sample space).
-* $\Sigma$: The $\sigma$-algebra of measurable sets.
-* $\mu$: The measure that assigns "size" to the sets in $\Sigma$.

-The **Lebesgue integral** is defined over a measure space and provides a more general and robust form of integration than the Riemann integral.
-It's defined by "measuring" the size of the set where the function's value falls within a certain range.
-This makes it more suitable for a wider class of functions and for concepts like probability expectation.

----

 ### Probability Space

 **Probability Measure** ($P$): A probability measure is a measure where the total measure of the entire set is 1.